MartianMole/ChangeColor/README.md

 Arcade style minimalism.
 All you have to do is be the same color as the platform to which you are going to jump!
 And also avoid enemies and try to catch as many coins as possible.
 Sounds easy, right?
 Have fun!

-Also, hrer is a link to Google Play: https://play.google.com/store/apps/details?id=com.MartianSoftware.ChangeColor
+Also, here is a link to Google Play: https://play.google.com/store/apps/details?id=com.MartianSoftware.ChangeColor